 Developing safer and more effective stem cell transplant protocols for patients who do not have a fully matched related or unrelated donor:

-- Innovative protocols involving haploidentical (partially matched relatives) donors
+- Innovative protocols involving haploidentical donors (partially matched relatives) or partially match unrelated donors

 Reducing disease relapse after stem cell transplantation:

-- Study the use of maintenance therapies after both autologous and allogeneic transplantation to reduce disease relapse
+- Study the use of maintenance therapies after allogeneic transplantation to reduce disease relapse

 Increasing tolerance for solid organ transplants by performing combined kidney and bone marrow transplants for patients who have both advanced kidney disease and an underlying blood disease.